adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

         * **Pinterest** - processes Pinterest URLs.
     * **Embeddable** - an author is able to select from pre-configured trusted embeddables.
 Embeddables can be parameterized and may include unsafe tags.
     * **HTML** - an author is able to enter free-form HTML.
 HTML is restricted to safe tags only.
-* Each type can be disabled by a template author.
+* Each input type can be disabled by a template author.
 * For the embeddable type, the embeddables that are allowed to be selected in the edit dialog can be configured by a template author.

 ### Component Policy Configuration Properties